ivanoats/Full-Stack-JavaScript-Engineering/backbone/README.md

 - Better User Experience.
 Code running in the browser is more responsive than waiting for a server generated page.

-- Models "get your truth out of the DOM"
+- Models "get your truth out of the DOM".
+There should only ever be a single source of truth for any given item of information in your code.

 Why do we still teach Backbone over newer, more trendy frameworks?